agatakolohe/GoinOffGrid/Proposal.md

 #### Use Case

-- Users are primarily hikes who are hiking alone.
+- Users are primarily hikers who are hiking alone.
 The unspoken rule when solo hiking is to let one person (emergency contact) know where you are going, in case something were to happen (weather change, natural disaster, health complications, getting lost, stranger danger, car trouble).
 The difficulty is organizing all the important information the hiker should share with their emergency contact. (location, duration, supplies, conditions).
 This has resulted in missing hikers, stressful encounters and general anxiety of solo hiking of being "off the grid" instead of enjoying the experience of being off grid, of disconnecting from the daily grind and enjoying solitude in nature.

 - The product will provide a form for the user to input the hike information they are wanting to share with their emergency contact.